 - A disability happens way more than you think – this is true.
 Government stats report that a 30-year-old today has a 1 in 3 to 1 in 4 chance of experiencing a disability greater than 90 days.

 Remember that anything injury or illness-related can be a disability if it prevents you from doing your job as a nurse.
 It’s not just “wheelchair-related” disabilities.
-A disability for a nurse could be depression, COVID-19, MS, a severe injury, and on and on…
+A disability for a nurse could be depression, COVID-19, MS, a severe injury, another type of medical condition, and on and on…

-As a nurse, you probably see this every day – people who are in disability situations.
+Additionally, as a nurse, you probably see this every day – people who are in disabling situations.

 Here’s The #1 Reason: More Important People Rely On You